Directory » Faculty » Leonard L. Berry

 Biography

-Professor Berry has written ten books in all, including: Discovering the Soul of Service; On Great Service; Marketing Services: Competing Through Quality; and Delivering Quality Service.
+Professor Berry has published 13 books in all, including: Discovering the Soul of Service; On Great Service; Marketing Services: Competing Through Quality; and Delivering Quality Service.
 He is the author of numerous academic articles and an invited lecturer throughout the world.

 Professor Berry’s teaching and research contributions have been widely recognized with honors that include The Sheth Gold Medal; The American Marketing Association (AMA) William Wilkie “Marketing for a Better World” Award; the Paul D. Converse Award; the AMA/McGraw-Hill/Irwin Distinguished Marketing Educator Award; the AMA Career Contributions to Services Marketing Award; and the Academy of Marketing Science Outstanding Marketing Educator Award.
 He is a Fellow of both the American Marketing Association and the Academy of Marketing Science.
-Texas A&M awarded him the Distinguished Achievement Award in Teaching (1990) and the Distinguished Achievement Award in Research (1996 and 2008), the highest honors bestowed upon its faculty members.
+In 2024, he received the Texas A&M Foundation’s Partner in Philanthropy Award as well as Texas A&M’s Southeastern Conference Faculty Achievement Award.
+He also has received the University’s Distinguished Achievement Award in Teaching (1990) and the Distinguished Achievement Award in Research (1996 and 2008).
 In 2014, he was inducted into Arizona State University’s Carey School of Business Hall of Fame, the first doctoral graduate to be selected, and in 2015 the Mays Business School at Texas A&M awarded him the Lifetime Achievement Award for Research and Scholarship.
+Dr. Berry has received nine Best Article awards, including two for publications having long-term impact in the marketing discipline: the 2023 ACR-Sheth Award for an article published in 1996 and the 2022 AMS Parasuraman Award for an article published in 1995.
+Dr. Berry has the distinction of being the most frequently cited author in the Texas A&M University System.

 A former national president of the American Marketing Association, Dr. Berry founded the Center for Retailing Studies at Texas A&M in 1982 and served as its director through 2000.